 This is a reflection of the 2019 event!
-Updated 2020 information will be available closer to race day!
+Updated 2021 information to come soon!

 Starting a training program is an exciting step towards completing your next goal, whether that’s completing your first full or half marathon or setting a new PR!
 Our training plans are free and designed to help you meet your running goal.
 Choose your training plan below (based upon distance and level).

 Summer is here and that means training runs on the East End.
 We run every summer Sunday from Memorial Day weekend through Labor Day weekend.
 We meet Sundays at 8 am at Gubbins East Hampton, 54 Park Place and all runners who join us receive a free in training shirt.
 We will use the above training plans.

 Stretching before and after a race are important to keeping your body healthy and safe.
 It is best to spend 5 to 10 minutes before any running is done.
 Blood flow is increased, muscle tension is decreased, and you will have a much easier time running those longer distances.
 Your performance and strides become longer as a result of organizing and smart planning.

 After stretching, warming up is important to maintaining goals and performance during the run.
 Walking 5 to 10 minutes before any running is preformed allows for muscles to loosen up, breathing to become steady, and gets blood flowing properly so it can appropriately move throughout the body.
 Cooling down is just as important because it allows for a chance to rest, the heart rate to come down, and muscles to relax.

 Goal setting is important in turning any passion into a habit.
 Keep track of your daily runs, and the time to completion.
 If you own a device such as a Fitbit, utilize that to keep track of your blood pressure, oxygen, and other vitals that you can track and improve upon.
 In doing so, your rate of performance will increase and it will be easier to stretch these goals moving forward.